MileHacker Logo

 Preparation & Caution

-• VPN installation before arriving is critical.
+• VPN installation before the act of arriving is critical.

 • Verify SIM card registration for correct setup.